munimx/JSON-to-UseCase-Diagram/README.md

-# JSON → Liftoff Use Case Table Generator
+# JSON → Use Case Table Generator

 A simple web application that converts JSON data into formatted use case tables in HTML format.